maybleMyers/H1111/README.md

     Batch images from folder now available for framepack.
 Save only extension option and experimental start image for f1 in framepack extension tab.
 5/23/2025
     Added ability to use the normal framepack model with endframe support in the framepack extension tab.
 Support additional bucket sizes.
-5/18/2025
-    Add video extension tab.
-Currently only works with f1 model.
-Full credit to @pfqt and @chaojie for their amazing work!

 # H1111